The Office of School Nutrition Services

 Download the free mobile app or visit www.schoolcafe.com/alexandriacps to create or manage your account!
 It's fast and easy!

-Alexandria City Public Schools will continue to serve meals at no charge to all ACPS students and children over the age of two.
+Alexandria City Public Schools will continue to serve meals at no charge to all ACPS students for this school year.

 Cynthia Hormel, MM, RDN, SNS

 Non-Discrimination Statement: In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.